pmelchior/usrp-sciprog/day1/1-terminal-and-cmd-line.md

 A few more, ordered by application, are listed in this [cheat sheet](https://www.dropbox.com/s/k7athu9i8lmmeln/Linux%20Cheat%20Sheet%20David%20Relyea.pdf).

+For the following part, we will use one more command, which allows us to create a directory 'mkdir'.
+From your home directory create a work directory and move to this directory:

+	mkdir Directory_name
+	cd Directory_name

+## Text editors (for making quick changes)

+Graphical text editors such as ([Atom](https://atom.io/)) have a bunch of nifty, customizable features.
+Many people instead swear by using shell-based text editors, like `emacs` or `vim`.
+I don't care what you use, but it's important that you learn the basics in at least one of the shell-based text editors, at least for making quick edits or edits on remote machines.
+Your options are (to name a few):

+* `emacs`
+* `vim`
+* `nano`
+* `sublime`

+If you go with `emacs` (that's what I use occasionally), the most important things to know are how to save, and how to quit.
+To open `emacs`, type the command name with a filename.
+For example, to edit a file "test.txt" in the current directory:

+    $ cd ~/
+    $ emacs test.txt

+Type some words in there.
+Then, to save, do:

+    ctrl + x, s

+In the above, hold ctrl and hit x, then hit s.

+To quit `emacs`, the command sequence is:

+    ctrl + x, c

 Most of the above commands are not actually part of `bash`, but are programs that can be run from within a `bash` shell.
 So how does `bash` know about these scripts?

 ## Environment variables